 Monitoring pruning weights enables you to look back at the vigour of your vines, but also forward to what your highest yield could be.
 In a paper by G. Stanley Howell he describes how “in the early 1920s, Partridge proposed to use the weight of cane prunings produced in year 1 as an indicator of the upper limit of a vine’s capacity to produce and ripen a crop in year 2.”
 This was drawn to our attention by Frances Trappey, Vineyard Analyst at Rathfinny Estate, who started monitoring pruning weights for the first time last year.
 Although she got interesting results reflecting on the past growing season and vine balance, nothing directly informed their actions for this year.
 However after reading the paper quoted above, Frances said “This opened my mind to the value of pruning weights as both a retrospective and predictive measure.
 So, I will be doing pruning weights again this year, but with a different mindset”.

 Pruning weights are a way of listening to your vines, not just looking at them, and vineyard managers are using this as an earlier way to sense both long-term vine health and even total potential yield for the following year.
-Of course monitoring pruning weights can take time and you need to be diligent with recording everything – this is where Sectormentor for Vines is your new best friend and will help save you time and money.
+Of course monitoring pruning weights can take time and you need to be diligent with recording everything – this is where Sectormentor is your new best friend and will help save you time and money.
 One of the most daunting tasks, is which bits of the vineyard should I measure pruning weights from?
-With Sectormentor for Vines we help ensure you have specific sample bays already setup, so you only need to measure pruning weights for those vines.
+With Sectormentor we help ensure you have specific sample bays already setup, so you only need to measure pruning weights for those vines.
 Using our contactless tags and smartphone app it’s easy to record the pruning weights in the vineyard as you go, no paper necessary.
 Finally, once you get back home all the data is already sorted and visualised for you.
 Our new Vine Health Indicator will allow you to immediately see changes in the long term health of vines in each block (or clone/rootstock) as well as monitor your vine balance block to block and year to year – important indicators to manage an ecological, profitable and beautiful vineyard!
-Please email us at email@example.com if you would like to use Sectormentor for Vines in your vineyard.
+Please email us at email@example.com if you would like to use Sectormentor in your vineyard.
 Thanks again to Will, Matt and Frances for their contributions to this post.